motebus/ultrabook/Ultranet Apps/jBuilder/FAQ.md

 ---

-## Q Why has the layout of my board (added to a jBoard on Dock Builder) changed?
+## Q Why the layout of my board (added to a jBoard on Dock Builder) changed?
 My content has disappeared in "Preview" mode.
   This problem is expected if your board contains page://slider or page://chart.
 These app panel types are currently still being fixed.

 ---